 Francis William Bird Park, WalpoleFollow three miles of flat pathways, past grassy meadows and tranquil duck ponds, and over stone arch bridges spanning quiet streams.
 This park includes a recreational area and children’s playground, ideal for walking families!

-World’s End, HinghamLet the 4.5 miles of scenic, foot-friendly carriage roads guide you around this hourglass peninsula on the South Shore.
+World’s End, HinghamLet the 4.5 miles of scenic carriage roads guide you around this hourglass peninsula on the South Shore.
 Enjoy views of the tidal Weir River, Hingham Harbor, the Boston skyline, and outer harbor islands.

 Appleton Farms and Grass Rides, Hamilton and IpswichExplore the farmstead and surrounding fields and woodlands of a 350-year-old working farm.
 Five miles of trails originally designed for horse-and-carriage lead through the Grass Rides.